BigHuang-EEE/Laser-Harp/README.md

    ```

 3. Break a beam to play its note.
 When the melody `mi re do re mi mi mi` is
-   completed, the OLED will display `Sequence found!` and `Key: 8848`.
+   completed, the OLED will display `Sequence found!` and the key.